 New England's largest transportation center, Logan International Airport, recently completed a $4-billion major expansion and modernization.
 All four passenger terminals were renovated and upgraded with additional parking, easy access, expanded retail options and additional restaurants.
 Learn more about Boston Logan International Airport.

-With 53 daily international and 75 daily domestic flights, getting to Boston has never been easier.
+With nonstop international service from 56 destinations and nonstop domestic service from 77 destinations, getting to Boston has never been easier.

 Logan Airport is located a convenient two miles from the city center, with several public airporttransportation options from downtown and suburban locations.
 There are approximately 40 airlines that serve Boston and three hotels located on the airport premises.
 Learn more about Logan and find information about airlines, flights, security and directions to the airport.

 Amtrak is a passenger rail service that connects Boston, New York, Washington,D.C., Philadelphia, Baltimore, Portland (ME) and other points nationwide.
 Amtrak trains depart from South Station (Red Line), Back BayStation (Orange Line) and North Station (Green and/or Orange Line).

 Created with business travelers in mind, Amtrak's high-speed train Acela provides fast service along the Northeast Corridor High-Speed Rail between Washington, New York and Boston.

 Traveling at speeds up to 150 miles per hour, each Acela is fully equipped with power outlets and audio entertainment in-seat, bistro cars, elegant first-class cars, wide seats, conference and meeting areas and other amenities.

 Operated by the Massachusetts Bay Transportation Authority, Boston's Commuter Rail services the outlying Boston suburbs.
 Service is available from several "T" stations, but most departures take place at North Station, South Station and Back Bay Station.